emqx/emqx-docs/en_US/file-transfer/quick-start.md

    }
    ```

-7. Use the provided API endpoint to download the file.
-Execute the following command, replacing the necessary placeholders.
+7. Download the file through the provided API endpoint by using the following command.

    The downloaded file will be retrieved from EMQX.